-A gasket is one of the basic elements for flanged joints in the piping system of operating plants.
-A gasket is defined as a sealing material or a combination of materials clamped between two separable mechanical members of a mechanical joint (flanged joint) which produces the weakest link of the joint.
+A flange gasket is one of the basic elements for flanged joints in the piping system of operating plants.
+A flange gasket is defined as a sealing material or a combination of materials clamped between two separable mechanical members of a mechanical joint (flanged joint) which produces the weakest link of the joint.
 The leak-proof sealing is ensured by different types of gaskets.
 In oil and gas, chemical, petrochemical, and other heavy industries, many different types of gaskets are widely used.
-In this article, we will explore the meaning of gasket, their functions, types, and selection methodology.
+Flange gaskets come in a variety of shapes, sizes, and materials to accommodate different pressures, temperatures, and media.

 - Flanges must be enormous stiff and massive.

 - Flanges should be closed without tension on the pipes